CUL-102 Module: Introduction to culinary arts: Europe and the Middle East

 This module is designed to build on basic culinary arts skills and attributes necessary for entry-level kitchen employees.
 Students practice their food safety and knife skills.
 Emphasis is given to combination cooking (braising and stewing), dry cooking methods (baking) with a continued role of the wet cooking methods of steaming and boiling.
-These skills are taught and practiced through the exploration of the cuisines of Europe and the Middle East with particular accent on Classical French Cuisine and Palestinian cuisine.
+These skills are taught and practiced through the exploration of the cuisines of Europe and the Middle East with a particular accent on Classical French Cuisine and Palestinian cuisine.

 Module Learning Outcomes:

 Upon satisfactory completion of this module, a participant should have the ability to: